edu-mryo/CyberSecurity/Labs and Machines/Jerry.md

 From what i see here, the server is possibly vulnerable with [CVE-2007-6750](https://access.redhat.com/security/cve/cve-2007-6750) .
 This CVE however seems to be about attacking the server using DDoS.
 Ill keep this for a note.

-    * Describe the identified vulnerability in detail.
-    * ![Screenshot or PoC]
-    * Explain the exploitation process.
 * **Vulnerability 2 (if any):**
     * Repeat the same format for any additional vulnerabilities.